Entitlement mentality is the state of mind that you are owed something when most people around would beg to differ.

 He just looks like an entitlement complainer.
 Nobody takes you seriously when you talk like that.

-Entitlement Self-Hep Examples
+Entitlement Self-Help Examples

-There’s a lot of bad self help literature that is all based on entitlement.
+There’s a lot of bad self-help literature that is all based on entitlement.

-This is how it sounds like:
+This is what it sounds like:

 - Breakup: You were too good for him